areuschel/MO-Education/README.md

 2. Inspect null values
-- <b>columns with null values and the number of occurances</b>
+- columns with null values and the number of occurances

 ![Nulls](/proportion_null_1.png?raw=true "Nulls")

    - columns and the number of occurances AFTER removing schools with 8 or more total null values across all columns
       - NOTE: social studies categories have been removed due to over half of their observations being missing

 ![Nulls](/proportion_null_2.png?raw=true "Nulls")